 - Financial Statements- Account Prepared preferred, or Balance Sheet and Income Statement for last year, in-house year to date financial statements

-- Business Bank Statements or Account Activity printouts for April & May 2020
+- Business Bank Statements or Account Activity printouts for last two months

 Funding available through FedDev Ontario